TheOneOh1/astro-doc-site/README.md

 ## Overview

 The Starlight Auth Documentation Site is a comprehensive documentation platform built using Astro and Starlight.
-It provides guides, references, and CI/CD information for developers looking to understand and implement authentication solutions.
+It renders and stores your markdown documentation in one place.
 The site is designed to be user-friendly, with a structured sidebar for easy navigation through various topics.

-## Features

-- **Guides**: Step-by-step instructions on using the authentication features.
-- **Reference**: Detailed API documentation and technical references.
-- **CI/CD**: Information on continuous integration and deployment practices.
-- **Search Functionality**: Quickly find relevant documentation using the integrated search component.

 ## Getting Started

-To clone and start developing the Starlight Auth Documentation Site locally, follow these steps:
+To clone and start developing the Starlight Documentation Site locally, follow these steps:

 ### Prerequisites